/user/kayd @ devops :~$ cat youtube-system-sqs-architecture.md

 Performance Considerations with SQS

 Adding SQS introduces some performance trade-offs that are important to understand.
-In my experience, these trade-offs are well worth the reliability benefits, but they should be considered in your design.
+These trade-offs are generally well worth the reliability benefits, but they should be considered in your design.

 1. Processing Latency